Tracking Offline Transactions With Universal Analytics

 <input type=”hidden” id=”cid” name=”cid”>

-So now, hopefully, in your system you’ve collected the cid and pass it along with the user id and other information about the user that your marketing software might care about.
+So now, hopefully, in your system you’ve collected the CID and passed it along with the user ID and other information about the user that your marketing software might care about.

 Here’s how those break down: